bucsspring2024/final-project-gggg/README.md

 4. Game over condition: The game ends when one player reaches a predefined winning score limit (3 goals).
 5. Responsive user interface: The game provides clear feedback to players through visual elements such as paddle movement, ball trajectory, and score display.

+## Classes

-### Classes
+### Ball:

-Ball - This class defines a basic implementation for a ball object in Pygame.
+ This class defines a basic implementation for a ball object in Pygame.
 It initializes with an x and y coordinate, assigns a radius of 5, and sets initial speeds in both x and y directions.
 The move method updates the ball's position based on its speed, and the draw method renders the ball on a Pygame surface.

+### Paddle:
-Paddle - This class represents a paddle object in a Pygame environment.
+ This class represents a paddle object in a Pygame environment.
 Upon initialization, it requires x and y coordinates, and sets default width and height values.
 The move method allows the paddle to move vertically by a specified amount (dy), adjusting both the paddle's position and its associated rectangle.
 Finally, the draw method renders the paddle on a Pygame surface.

 ## ATP